What we’ve experienced so far….

 He’s coming!

-He came.
 And went immediately home to Jesus.

 That sweet little boy ran into the arms of Jesus five hours after he was born.
 We are crushed.